oracle-livelabs/apex/oci-rag-agent/5-create-app/5-create-app.md

 In this lab, you will:

-- Create Processes and Page Items.
+- Create Page Items and a Region for user input.

-- Invoke OCI Document Understanding using REST Data Sources.
+- Create a Sub Region to add functional buttons.

-- Create Processes to upload Invoice to Object Storage and Automate DML.
+- Create Page Processes and Computations.

-- Integrate Document Understanding API and Parse the Response.
+- Create Pages for Document Processing and Viewing Citation.

 - Create Automation Process to fetch Ingestion Job details.